 When you lose your car key, your only option is to have it replaced.
 How much does it cost to replace a car key?
 It depends on several factors, such as where you go to have it replaced and what type of key it is.

-In this guide, we evaluate the average costs for key replacement.
-We also look at the factors determining the price and give you a few benefits of using a locksmith over the dealership.
-At the end of the guide, we discuss what you need to get your key replaced so you are never caught off guard.
+In this guide, I evaluate the average costs for key replacement.
+I also look at the factors determining the price, and give you a few benefits of using a locksmith over the dealership.
+At the end of the guide, I discuss what you need to get your key replaced so you are never caught off guard.